 Can I bring my dog?

-Yes, well-behaved dogs on leads are welcome at Sacrewell.
+Yes, well-behaved dogs on leads are very welcome at Sacrewell.
 You’ll find water bowls for them at reception and outside the mill house and if they enjoy a longer walk you could take them on one of our ramble routes.
-As we have a large number of toddlers and young visitors on site, we do insist that owners pick up after their dogs and that access to the Playbarn, the shop and the cafe is for assistance dogs only.
+Due to the many toddlers and young visitors on site, we require owners to clean up after their dogs, and dogs are not allowed in the Playbarn.

 How accessible is Sacrewell?